 Follow Eitaro on Twitter @eightarrow

 Scott has been helping people become fitter, healthier and happier for more than two decades.
-His path of learning in health and wellness has included working as a personal trainer, earning master’s degrees from Columbia University in Exercise Physiology and Nutrition, and becoming a Certified Strength and Conditioning Specialist (CSCS), a Corrective Exercise Specialist (CES) and a Shinnyo meditation guide.
+His path of learning in health and wellness has included working as a personal trainer, earning master’s degrees from Columbia University in Exercise Physiology and Nutrition, and becoming a Certified Strength and Conditioning Specialist (CSCS), a Corrective Exercise Specialist (CES) and a Shinnyo Guided Meditation Instructor.
 Scott has studied and taught various forms of meditation, qigong, yoga and other mind-body healing methods beginning in 1997.
 He is a certified Reiki Master and lived for 6 months and studied yoga at the Kripalu Center for Yoga and Health.

 “Many techniques can be called ‘meditation.’
 Some of them have proven physiological and psychological benefits.
 In a deeper sense, it can also be said that meditation is a state of alert presence in whatever one is experiencing at the moment, and of being more in oneness with the ‘truth’ of that moment.”